Tonet21/Syllogistic_reasoning_LLM/README.md

 ###DISCLAIMER###

 This project was part of my internship.
 I'm currently working on optimizing it and expanding it to different models and languages.
-But, this repo won't change.
+But this repo won't change.

+Also, keep in mind that this code uses the base model, for better results, use the instruct model.